Choose the Invocation Name for a Custom Skill

 - The invocation name is unique to your brand/intellectual property, or

-- The invocation name is a compound of two or more words.
+- (German skills only) The invocation name is a compound of two or more words.
 In this case, the word must form an actual word in the skill’s language to ensure that Alexa can recognize it.

 Invocation names which are names of people or places (for example, “molly”, “seattle”) are not allowed, unless they contain other words in addition to the name (for example, “molly’s horoscope”).